jamesray1/trinkler.software/tools.md

 ## Melonchain

-Melonchain is a domain specific [transactional singleton machine with shared-state](https://ethereum.github.io/yellowpaper/paper.pdf) or _Blockchain_.
+Melonchain is a domain specific [transactional singleton machine with shared-state](https://ethereum.github.io/yellowpaper/paper.pdf) or _Blockchain_ for Asset Management.

 The feasibility of Melonchain is researched by [Trinkler Software AG](https://www.linkedin.com/company/trinkler-software/).